 Comparing lifestyles in the UK and Germany, HSBC’s Expat Explorer Survey 2017 placed Germany 4th (UK 19th) for quality of schools, Germany 4th (UK 40th) for childcare quality, and Germany 9th (UK 34th) for quality of family life.

-“Strothoff International School and other international schools around Frankfurt have families, children and staff from around the world, reflecting the welcoming, multi-cultural environment in Frankfurt,” she says.
+Many international schools around Frankfurt have families, children and staff from around the world, reflecting the welcoming, multi-cultural environment in Frankfurt.